Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: Introduction

-In summary, the contributions of this work are: \begin{itemize} \item \textbf{A set of validated design requirements for agent prototyping systems}, articulated as five prototying activities and six capabilities that agent prototyping systems should support. \item \textbf{\tool, a design probe that instantiates the design requirements}, enabling individuals with varying levels of familiarity with agents to prototype agent experiences through a no-code interface. \item \textbf{Insights on the needs and process of agent prototyping} based on an \emph{in situ} user study of \tool. \end{itemize} This work offers a basis for prototyping agent experiences, with the aim of informing future interfaces to support this activity.
-Our work also serves as a step towards democratizing how AI can be designed and adapted to match user needs by empowering a range of individuals, from domain experts to non-programmers and end-users, to participate in its design~\cite{esposito2023end, fischer2021end}.
+In summary, the contributions of this work are: \begin{itemize} \item \textbf{A taxonomy of the UX design considerations of computer use agents} with four main categories: user queries, explainability of agent activities, user control, and user mental model and expectations (Section~\ref{sec:taxonomy}). \item \textbf{A set of design requirements for agent UX prototyping systems derived from a requirements elicitation study}, articulated as five activities and six capabilities that agent UX prototyping systems should support (Section~\ref{sec:formative-study}). \item \textbf{\tool, a high-fidelity design probe that instantiates the design requirements and UX design consideration taxonomy}, which has a no-code interface that enables the development of agent prototypes for web-based environments. \tool~enables developers to design agents with different UX approaches for a website and evaluate those experiences by executing the prototypes directly in a browser (Section~\ref{sec:tool-design-probe}). \item \textbf{Additional insights on the design requirements and support needed to prototype agent UX} based on an empirical user study, with as \tool~as a design probe (Section~\ref{sec:in-situ-study}). \end{itemize} This work offers a basis for designing agent UX, with the aim of informing future interfaces to support this activity.